Negative Thinking - Cycle of Depression

 Your most significant problems

-1st Ranking: Feeling low |
+1st Ranking: Feeling low

-- I don't feel like doing anything.
-I don't feel like spending time with friends or family.
-I just want to be alone. |
+- I do not feel like doing anything.
+I do not feel like spending time with friends or family.
+I just want to be alone.

-- I am having problems sleeping because I can't stop going over my thoughts and feelings. |
+- I have problems sleeping because I keep going over my thoughts and feelings.

-Do problems fall into one specific category?
+Do these problems fall into one specific category?

-Do problems overlap?
+Do these problems overlap?

 Your long term goal

-Problem: | Feeling low - I don't feel like spending time with friends or family.
-I just want to be alone. |
+Problem: Feeling low - I do not feel like spending time with friends or family.
+I just want to be alone.

-Long term goal: | The way to deal with this specific problem is to socialize more and therefore one of my goals is to meet friends or family at least once a week.
-Even when I don't feel like it and I prefer being alone I'll set up a meeting. |
+Long term goal: Because isolation is making this problem worse, one of my goals is to meet or speak with a friend or family member at least once a week.
+Even when I do not feel like it, I will try to keep that contact going.

 Comments